 Reasoning

 While aborting the parse is probably the most prevalent approach, if an implementation were to do something different, certainly that implementation should document how it handles unsuppressed processing errors, as it would have a huge impact on how errors are handled.
 For example, should a parser attempt to do error-correction on an unsuppressed processing error, that behavior should definitely be documented.
 Hence, I think this behavior on an unsuppressed processing error should be “implementation-defined”.

+Number of fractional second digits supported

+“Any number of fractional seconds "S" may by specified in the pattern and accepted by implementations, but an implementation is free to represent a limited number of fractional seconds internally.
+Excess fractional seconds are truncated, not rounded up.
+At least millisecond accuracy must be implemented.”
+(Section 13.11.1)

+“The number of fractional second digits supported is implementation dependent but must be at least one.”
+(Section 13.11.1)

+Corrections

+“The number of fractional second digits supported is implementation-defined but must be at least three.”

 Implementation-dependent